To submit an article online, and to check the status of your submission, you need to have an account with Le foucaldien

 A sentence or a short paragraph detailing the roles that each author held to contribute to the authorship of the submission.

 Pursuing a decisively multilingual approach, Le foucaldien welcomes articles written in English, German, or French.
 For submissions in English, authors are allowed to employ American or British spellings and grammar rules as long as they are used consistently throughout the whole manuscript.
-For German submissions, please use the rules according to the orthography reform 1996/2006.
+For German submissions, please use the rules according to the latest orthography reform.

 Capitalization (in English texts)